mui/material-ui/examples/ssr/README.md

 ## The idea behind the example

-This is the reference implementation of the [Server Rendering tutorial](https://material-ui.com/guides/server-rendering/).
+This is the reference implementation of the [Server Rendering tutorial](https://next.material-ui.com/guides/server-rendering/).

+The example project includes `@material-ui/core` and its peer dependencies, including `emotion`, the default style engine in Material-UI v5.
+If you prefer, you can [use styled-components instead](https://next.material-ui.com/guides/interoperability/#styled-components).